 Deductible miles – business miles are the only miles you are allowed to deduct (e.g. going from one job to another, going to Home Depot to pick up job supplies, etc.).

 Non-Deductible miles – there are two types of non-deductible miles.
 Personal miles and commuting miles.
 Personal miles are miles unrelated to your business (e.g. miles driven to pick up your kids, or going to the grocery store).
 Commuting miles are miles driven from your home to-and-from your job, but the IRS says they don’t count.

 Total Miles – are your deductible miles and non-deductible miles put together.

 As an example, in 2021 you drove 4,860 business miles, 2,640 personal miles, and 600 commuting miles.
 Your deductible miles are 4,860, your non-deductible miles are 3,240, therefore your total miles are adding all of these miles together to get to 8,100 miles.
 Your business use percentage would be dividing 4,860 over 8,100, which is 60%.

 When I buy a car, how can I deduct it?

-According to the IRS deducting a vehicle is one of the most abused deductions, so Congress created the Auto Limits Law (a.k.a.
+You’ve probably heard that you get a better tax write-off for vehicles over 6,000 lbs., and that’s right!
+It’s because according to the IRS deducting a vehicle is one of the most abused deductions, so Congress created the Auto Limits Law (a.k.a.
 Luxury Car Rules).
 The Auto Limits Law prevents you from deducting the entire cost of a car in the year you bought it.
-If you are limited, you will still be able to deduct the car, but you will have to deduct it over 5 or more years (a.k.a. you must depreciate your car).
+If you are limited, you will still be able to deduct the car, but you will have to deduct it over 5 years or more.

 Auto Limits Law – 50% rule and Gross Vehicle Weight Rating